justarandomgeek/factorio-coverage/README.md

 `Coverage.Start("testname")` or `remote.call("coverage","start","testname")` (Script)

 Start line counting for all participating mods.
-Each mod will collect data independatly, to be gathered after tests complete.
+Each mod will collect data independently, to be gathered after tests complete.

 `/stopCoverage` (Command)